-Our rugs are infused with a rich history of ancient craftsmanship.
+Armadillo rugs are infused with a rich history of ancient craftsmanship.
 To preserve their beauty and prolong their life, follow these suggestions for rug care.

-Rotate rugs from end to end or place them in different parts of the house to share the wear.
+Every six months, rotate rugs from end to end or place them in different parts of the house to share the wear.

 Direct sunlight and heat sources, such as gas heaters and fireplaces, can cause the natural fibres to dry out and fade.
 Position your rug away from both.

 Keep rugs dry and out of dark places, such as tucked tightly under lounge suites or furniture.
-Some insect larvae eat proteins as wool and adult moths, in particular, will lay their eggs in dark, damp and warm spaces.

 Clean hard floors regularly with microfibre mops and water only (no detergents), or use a steam mop if appropriate.
 Detergent and soap residues can become sticky and collect other dirt, which is then walked onto your rug.
 By keeping your hard floors clean, your rug will stay cleaner for longer.